ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

 > Haha!
 Get rekt, proprietary hoggers!
 You can't use my code while other people can!

 I believe that software should be free.... **as in freedom**.
 You are free to distibute, use, and modify.
-If you want to fork this (and make the forked code public), it must be ~~open source~~ GNU GPL (v3).
+Although if you want to fork any project licensed with the GPL (and make the forked code public), it must be ~~open source~~ GNU GPL (v3) (because you also have to make sure the client can see the source code).
+That's one of the permissions I must give you.

 In other words, I do not want proprietary companies having an advantage.
-They can't use my library without making it GNU GPL. 😝
+They can't use my library without making their app GNU GPL. 😝

 Even if these licenses seem like there will be no cost, you technically *can* use it for commercial purposes.
 It's just that it's quite useless to do that: you have to make the code freely distributed where then some guy or girl *could* (and it's totally allowed under GNU GPL) distibute a free copy with **zero changes**.
 Or as much changes as they like.

 Like I said, the distributed fork or copy *has* to be GNU GPL (v3 or the same version of GNU GPL).
 I'm also pretty sure they're not allowed to steal credit.